 - Underbite – This is the inverse of the overbite; the lower teeth project further than, or completely cover, the upper teeth.
 Eventually, jaw pain and TMJ can occur.

 What advantages does Invisalign® offer over traditional braces and veneers?

 Traditional dental braces, Invisalign® aligning trays, and dental veneers are three different ways to perfect the alignment of the teeth.
 There are many different considerations to make when deciding which treatment will be best, and each of these options works better in certain situations.

 Invisalign® differs from traditional braces in that the aligning trays are fully removable.
 This means that more discipline and commitment is required from the patient.
 This is not usually a problem since the trays are comfortable and nearly invisible.
 Almost identical results can be obtained by using either treatment.

 Invisalign® is preferable to veneers in many cases because unlike veneers, Invisalign® actually straightens the teeth.
 Veneers are thin covers that are affixed to the teeth.
 Teeth must be prepared to accept veneers so the process is irreversible.
 Like all dental restorations, veneers are not permanent and may need replacement at some point.

 What does Invisalign® treatment involve?

-Dr. Kim will first see the patient for a consultation to determine if Invisalign is appropriate for their condition.
+Dr. MacLeod will first see the patient for a consultation to determine if Invisalign is appropriate for their condition.
 Diagnostic records are taken.
 This involves a panorex x-ray, digital Itero scan of the teeth and photographs.
 All of this information is submitted to formulate an individual treatment plan.
 Once planning is complete, a unique set of aligners is custom made for the patient.
 The total amount of aligners required varies with each individual case.
 The aligners should be worn 20-22 hours per day for optimum results.

 What are some considerations when wearing Invisalign® trays?